TejasBN28/iiitb_gc/README.md

 # 2. Application of Gray Counter
+Gray code finds application in multiple electromechanical applications due to its error resilient property.
+This is achieved due to the single bit change from one code word to the adjacent next code word.
+This article lists down few more applications of Gray code.
+	-	Since the Gray code reduces the likelihood of mistakes, it is employed in the transmission of digital signals.
+	-	In angle-measuring equipment, the Gray code is chosen over the simple binary code.
+The likelihood of an angle being misread is virtually eliminated when using the Gray code, compared to when using straight binary to express the angle.
+The Gray code's cyclic characteristic comes in handy for this application.

 The gray code counter has various applications including analog to digital converters, error detection and correction in memory and digital communication, genetic algorithms, DNA computing, bio-informatics, optical information processing, quantum computations and nanotechnology.